milfeld/mktau/README.md

 # mktau
-install TAU in user space, and creates a modulefile
+Installs TAU in user space, and creates a modulefile

 ## Developers and Maintainers
 Kent Milfeld  (<mailto:milfeld@tacc.utexas.edu> include mktau in subject)